-Inflation may increase our costs and exert downward pressure on our operating margin.
+Inflation may increase our costs and exert downward pressure on our operating margins.

 The Russian economy has generally been characterized by high rates of inflation in recent years.
-According to the Russian Federal State Statistics Service, Rosstat, the annual inflation rate in Russia was 6.6% in 2012, 6.5% in 2013 and 11.4% in 2014, and is forecast to be between 12% and 14% for 2015, as measured by the consumer price index.
+According to the Russian Federal State Statistics Service, Rosstat, the annual inflation rate in Russia was 6.5% in 2013, 11.4% in 2014 and 12.9% in 2015, as measured by the consumer price index.
 Because substantially all of our operations are in Russia, our costs are sensitive to increases in prices in Russia.
 As a result, high rates of inflation increase our costs, and these increases in cost could negatively impact our operating margin.